 Tikkurila Oyj’s Board of Directors has, on February 2, 2010, appointed an Audit Committee which works in accordance with its Charter confirmed by the Board of Directors.
 It is tasked with assisting the Board of Directors in fulfilling its oversight responsibilities for financial reporting process, the system of internal control, the audit process and Tikkurila’s process for monitoring compliance with laws and regulations and the Code of Conduct.

 The Audit Committee of Tikkurila does not have any executive power.

 The Audit Committee is responsible for for example:

-- to prepare the election of auditors;
+- preparing the election of auditors;

-- to review Tikkurila’s corporate governance statement.
+- reviewing Tikkurila’s corporate governance statement.

 In its meeting held on March 28, 2012, Tikkurila Oyj's Board of Directors decided to establish a Remuneration Committee.

 In 2019 the Remuneration Committee is chaired by Jari Paasikivi and Riitta Mynttinen and Petteri Waldén are members.

 Diversity of Board of Directors

 When designing the composition of the Board of Directors, the Nomination Board of Tikkurila assesses the composition from the viewpoint of the company’s current and future business needs, while taking into account the diversity of the Board.